cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 There are three main things you can easily inspect by performing dynamic instrumentation:

-- the `activityItems`: an array of the items being shared, that might be of different types, e.g. one string and one picture to be shared via a messaging app
+- the `activityItems`: an array of the items being shared.
+They might be of different types, e.g. one string and one picture to be shared via a messaging app
 - the `applicationActivities`: an array of `UIActivity` objects representing the app's custom services
 - the `excludedActivityTypes`: an array of the Activity Types that are not supported, e.g. `postToFacebook`

 To achieve this you can do two things:

-- hook the method we have seen in the static analysis, [`init(activityItems:applicationActivities:)`](https://developer.apple.com/documentation/uikit/uiactivityviewcontroller/1622019-init) to get the `activityItems` and `applicationActivities`
+- hook the method we have seen in the static analysis ([`init(activityItems:applicationActivities:)`](https://developer.apple.com/documentation/uikit/uiactivityviewcontroller/1622019-init)) to get the `activityItems` and `applicationActivities`
 - find out the excluded activities by hooking [`excludedActivityTypes` property](https://developer.apple.com/documentation/uikit/uiactivityviewcontroller/1622009-excludedactivitytypes)

 Let's see an example using Telegram to share a picture and a text file.
 First prepare the hooks, we will use the Frida REPL and write a script for this: